kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Weeks 2 - 10

 - Begin attending burndown meetings
-- Same as above, but generate the notes for each `alpha` and `beta`
+- Same as above, but generate the notes for each `alpha` and `beta`.
+Announce in the #release-notes channel when the release notes PR is ready for review.

 #### Week 10